Generalized discrete Markov spectra: Generalized Discrete Markov Spectra

 \begin{theorem} If $r\in \mathcal M_{0,0,0}$, then $3r\in \mathcal M_{2,2,2}$.
 Conversely, if $R\in \mathcal M_{2,2,2}$, then $\frac R3\in \mathcal M_{0,0,0}$. \end{theorem}

 \begin{proof} We first prove the forward implication.
 Since $r\in \mathcal M_{0,0,0}$, there exists a $(0,0,0)$-GM number $n$ such that

 Thus

-By Proposition \ref{squre-markov}, $n^2$ is a $(2,2,2)$-GM number, and hence $3r\in \mathcal M_{2,2,2}$.
-The reverse implication follows by reversing the above computation. \end{proof} Next, we will give a characterization of generalized discrete Markov spectra in the transition interval: \begin{theorem} Set
+By Proposition \ref{square-markov}, $n^2$ is a $(2,2,2)$-GM number, and hence $3r\in \mathcal M_{2,2,2}$.
+The reverse implication follows by reversing the above computation. \end{proof} We next characterize generalized discrete Markov spectra in the transition interval. \begin{theorem} Set

 Then we have